Pupil Premium Strategy

 - For some Pupil Premium pupils with SEN (notably those in the High Needs Group) there was still a significant gap in attainment in reading, writing and maths at the end of Key Stage One although progress was similar to the whole cohort.

 - There were no significant differences overall in the progress of pupils in the Pupil Premium group and those pupils not in that group in reading, writing and maths.
+This is in line with the National for all pupils figure.

-The differences in attainment of our Pupil Premium (not SEN) pupils and the whole cohort have diminished in reading, writing and maths by the end of Key Stage One.
+The differences in attainment for our Pupil Premium (not SEN) pupils and the whole cohort have diminished in reading, writing and maths by the end of Key Stage One.
 The More Able Pupil Premium pupils have higher attainment than the whole cohort in reading, writing and maths in Key Stage One.

 The Pupil Premium funding the school receives continues to be allocated where needed to ensure that pupils receive timely tailored interventions with highly trained, skilled staff.
 The whole school ethos of high expectations for all has an impact upon every pupil and teaching is continually monitored to ensure that first wave teaching is of a high standard.